tc39/notes/es9/2018-05/may-22.md

 MBS: We're exploring this as an option for the module loader in Node.
 Currently, we're looking at pluggable-loaders, and generally exploring what options could exist.
 We're imagining TLA won't be available to script goal code, only module code.
 Our current plan is to not implement the specification text about deadlock, or handling cycles.

 DH: You claim an equivalence between dynamic and regular imports.
 Can that really be true?
 Is there not a way to split apart the static portions of loading modules from the dynamic execution.
-When you write it as await.thing you tell the JS engine this is a thing we're going to start retrieving…
+When you write it as await.thing you tell the JS engine this is a thing we're going to start retrieving...

 DD: You might be taking it too literally.
 The semantics are not really sequential or Promise.all, it's hand-wavey similar.